LHMA-Pet-Shop/AC2/README.md

 * [brModelo](https://sourceforge.net/projects/brmodelo/) - Excellent tool created to facilitate the creation of relational models of a database.
 * [Creately](https://creately.com/) - Visual software used for chart and diagram.
 * [Adobe Photoshop](https://www.adobe.com/br/products/photoshop.html) - Adobe Photoshop is software characterized as a two-dimensional raster image editor developed by Adobe Systems.
+* [MySQL](https://www.mysql.com) - Database management system, which uses the SQL language as an interface.

 ## Environment